×

 • For AWS, delete the external load balancer.
 The API DNS entry in the private zone already points to the internal load balancer, which uses an identical configuration, so you do not need to modify the internal load balancer.

-• For Azure, delete the api-internal rule for the load balancer.
+• For Azure, delete the api-internal-v4 rule for the public load balancer.

-2. Delete the api.$clustername.$yourdomain DNS entry in the public zone.
+4. Delete the api.$clustername.$yourdomain or api.$clustername DNS entry in the public zone.

 You can run the following steps only for an installer-provisioned infrastructure (IPI) cluster.
 For a user-provisioned infrastructure (UPI) cluster, you must manually remove or disable the external load balancers.

-• If your cluster uses a control plane machine set, delete the following lines in the control plane machine set custom resource:
+• If your cluster uses a control plane machine set, delete the lines in the control plane machine set custom resource that configure your public or external load balancer:

 providerSpec: